auddddrey/nycTaxi/README.md

 - Zip the above two folders and upload to nycTaxi/models or email to the group members

 # Deploy the application on AWS EC2 instance
-- Create an EC2 instance
+- Create an EC2 instance with Ubuntu
 - Deploy the application on the EC2 instance
 - Use NGINX as web server